cel-esx/EGL314_TeamB/Setup Guide.md

    ![alt text](<MVP/Station Pictures/IMG_2935.JPG>)

    There should be the laptop facing the player when they are doing the hand gesture game.
-The area should be lit up so that the cameras cna better capture the hand gestures
+The area should be lit up so that the cameras can better capture the hand gestures

   ## Dependencies